moorepants/learn-multibody-dynamics/sympy.rst

    type(f)

-Now we can create functions of one or more variables like so:
+Now you can create functions of one or more variables like so:

 .. jupyter-execute::